simonperrott/tweet_sentiment-and-covid-cases/README.md

 ###### Curation of leader tweet data:

-The 'twitter' api package was used to retrieve tweets, specifically, the GetUserTimeline method was used to retrieve the tweets from ['@realDonaldTrump', '@LeoVaradkar', '@BorisJohnson'].
+The 'python-twitter' api package was used to retrieve tweets, specifically, the GetUserTimeline method was used to retrieve the tweets from ['@realDonaldTrump', '@LeoVaradkar', '@BorisJohnson'].
 The 'since_id' and the 'max_id' fields were used to supplement the tweets stored locally as per Twitter's api instructions.
 Data was filtered to include only tweets on or after 22nd Jan 2020 in order to match the same timeframe as the covid timeseries data.
 You'll need to request your own Twitter API keys to gather the data.